nitrictech/docs/docs/docs/collections/overview.md

 ### Sub-collections

-A sub-collection is a collection that belongs to within a document.
+A sub-collection is a collection that belongs to a single document.
 If we use `usa` as a parent document example then `cities` might be a sub-collection that holds cities within that country.

 ### Create a collection